If the rise in property prices continues unchecked London will begin to lose businesses to cheaper cities.

 If the rise in property prices continues unchecked then London will begin to lose businesses to cheaper cities both in the UK and abroad.

 Tom Copley is London Assembly Labour Group Spokesperson on HousingLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.